37point2/klout-twitter-ff/README.md

 http://klout.com/s/developers/home

-Functionality for posting to Twitter has been commented out so it can be run for testing purposes.
+Functionality for posting to Twitter has been commented out so the script can be run without it actually posting.
 If you'd like it to post to Twitter, uncomment the marked lines near the bottom of the code.